matthieusegol/matthieusegol.github.io/_pages/about.md

 - Derivatives

 In the previous years, I've had the privilege to work at the [European Investment Bank](https://www.eib.org/en/about/economic-research/index.htm), the [European Commission](https://ec.europa.eu/info/departments/economic-and-financial-affairs_en) and the [OECD](https://www.oecd.org/economy/).

+ -->

+I am a research economist in the Financial Stability Directorate at the Banque de France, where I work on macroprudential policy.
+My research interests include financial regulation, banking, household finance, and real estate markets.

+Before joining the Banque de France, I've had the privilege to work at the [European Investment Bank](https://www.eib.org/en/about/economic-research/index.htm), the [European Commission](https://ec.europa.eu/info/departments/economic-and-financial-affairs_en) and the [OECD](https://www.oecd.org/economy/).

+I hold a PhD from [Paris School of Economics](https://www.parisschoolofeconomics.eu/en/), where I was supervised by [Prof. Jean Imbs](http://www.jeanimbs.com/).

 <!-- I am also a huge fan of [music](https://www.thestrokes.com/), playing the guitar and organizing concerts in Paris from time to time.
  -->